JimmyWeb3/Blockchain_JS/README.md

 - class Block
 ```
 The Block instance stores Transactions that has been added to it.
 A Block can be mined.
-Mining is too prove you have done work
+Mining exists too prove that you have done work
 (proof of work) by hashing the whole Block with sha256 and finding
 a hash that begins with enough zeros.
 The amount of zeros depends
 on the current mining difficulty.